nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 ## using  nlst and mdtm
-* The following approach can be adopted to find the latest file in ftp server with ftplib python module  nlst and mdtm commands are supported by the ftp server
+* The following approach can be adopted to find the latest file in ftp server with ftplib python module if nlst and mdtm commands are supported by the ftp server
 ```python
 import ftplib